 One of the best ways to combat multi-tasking and lower your stress level: Take a mindfulness walk for 10 minutes every day.
 What is a mindfulness walk exactly?

-Mindfulness is the practice of being fully present to what’s actually happening around you, says Lynn Koerbel, assistant director of the Oasis Institute for Mindfulness-Based Professional Education and Training at the University of Massachusetts Medical School in Worcester, Massachusetts.
+Mindfulness is the practice of being fully present to what’s actually happening around you, says Lynn Koerbel, director of education at the Oasis Institute for Mindfulness-Based Professional Education and Training at the University of Massachusetts Medical School in Worcester, Massachusetts.
 “It’s seeing, feeling, and experiencing all that is around you with a sense of kindness and non-judgment.”
 Says Dr. Chopra: “Mindfulness is being in the present moment and appreciating what’s happening around you right now.”

 A walk is a perfect opportunity to practice mindfulness, because when you step outside, you change your environment and awaken your senses to what is around you.